Applying to the TAMU History Graduate Program

 - For information regarding specific programs and scholarships, visit http://ogaps.tamu.edu/Prospective-Students.

-- To complete the application process you will be required to submit: transcripts from any other institution of higher education you have attended; contact information for references who will write letters of recommendation; GRE (normally required; waived for 2020/2021) and TOEFL (if applicable) scores; a Curriculum Vitae; and a writing sample.
+- To complete the application process you will be required to submit: transcripts from any other institution of higher education you have attended; GRE (normally required; waived for 2023/2024) and TOEFL (if applicable) scores; a Curriculum Vitae; and a writing sample.
+The applicant will also solicit three (3) letters of recommendation written on his/her behalf.

 Instructions for the Personal Statement Essay